Refbox

 This creates a .refbox file containing the Box and all its Assets.

-You can also open the Export Boxes modal by clicking the Export button in the Data tab in Settings
+You can also open the Export Boxes modal by clicking the Export button in the Data tab in Settings.
+Exported Boxes preserve Sections and Section item assignments.

 Import Boxes